 AP Human Geography

-Free resources that align with your AP Human Geography curriculum.
+Explore free resources that align with your AP Human Geography curriculum.

 CFR Education offers a range of free resources that can supplement your AP Human Geography curriculum.
-Browse articles, timelines, videos, and simulations that help students explore how humans have understood, used, and changed the surface of the earth.
+Browse readings, timelines, videos, and simulations that help students explore how humans have understood, used, and changed the surface of the earth.

 Skills students learn with CFR Education Human Geography Resources: